Frequently Asked Questions

 2. How often will I have appointments?

-You will have appointments monthly until 32 weeks, every 2 weeks until 36 weeks then weekly until you deliver.
-There are an average of 12 prenatal visits in your home, the birth and three post partum.
+You will have monthly appointments until 32 weeks, every 2 weeks until 36 weeks then weekly until you deliver.
+There are an average of 12 prenatal visits, the birth, and three post partum.

 3. How long are my appointments?